OWASP/www-chapter-chicago/index.md

 #### Call For Speakers

-Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Chicago Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via the following Google form: http://tinyurl.com/OWASPChicago
+Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Chicago Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via the <a href="http://tinyurl.com/OWASPChicago">Google Form</a>

 Next Meeting/Event(s)
 ---------------------